Vertical Blue: Vertical Blue 2008

 Vertical Blue 2008 was announced in February 2008 and was held from 1 to 11 April in the same year.
-It was attended by competitors from Brazil, Canada, Columbia, France, Japan, New Zealand, the Russian Federation, Switzerland and the United States.
+It was attended by competitors from Brazil, Canada, Colombia, France, Japan, New Zealand, the Russian Federation, Switzerland and the United States.
 A total of 23 national and 3 world records were achieved.

 Vertical Blue 2009

 Vertical Blue 2009 was held from 1 to 9 April 2009 and was attended by competitors from Austria, Australia, Brazil, Canada, Colombia, Denmark, France, Italy, Japan, New Zealand, Tunisia, the United Kingdom and the United States.

 Vertical Blue 2013

 On November 17, 2013, American freediver Nicholas Mevoli died after attempting to set an American record during a Vertical Blue competition at Dean's Blue Hole.